bkw777/NODE_DATAPAC/README.md

 ### MiniNDP 1M
 1 Meg version, has 4 banks.
 This is tested and works, but is useless unless you write your own software to use Bank2 & Bank3.
-RAMDSK can use Bank0 and Bank1 the same as on a normal 512k version, but does not know anything about Bank2 or Bank3.
+RAMDSK can use Bank0 and Bank1 of this exactly the same as any of these, but does not know anything about Bank2 or Bank3.

 The only software that knows about the extra banks is [RAMPAC Inspector](software/CRI) can read the raw data from all 4 banks.
-Edit line 10 to say NN%=3 to allow access to banks 0-3.
+Edit line 10 to say NN%=3 to enable support for all 4 banks.

+How to access all 4 banks:
 ```
 OUT 129,N = select bank 0 block N
 OUT 133,N = select bank 1 block N